SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

       ("landrace$"
       NEAR/5
-        ("maintain*" OR "conserv*" OR "preserv*" OR "protect*" OR "Convention on biological diversity"
-        OR "loss" OR "extinction" OR "declin*" OR "disappear*" )
+        ("maintain*" OR "conserv*" OR "preserv*" OR "protect*" OR "diversity" OR "genomic variation" OR "genetic variation" OR "loss" OR "extinction" OR "declin*" OR "disappear*" )
       )